2025-26 Youth Travel Registration Now Open!

 As in the past, we plan to host our traditional full season girls only teams at the U-8, U-10, U-12, and U-14 age levels, composed of a full season game and practice schedule as well as sessions with AHA’s skills vendors and special programs and events for our female players.

-In addition, starting next season, girls who are full time players on an AHA girls only team will be permitted to participate with a corresponding (i.e., age and skill level) AHA coed team for all practices and skills sessions, and for games on an as-needed basis, for no additional cost.
+In addition, girls who are full time players on an AHA girls only team will be permitted to participate with a corresponding (i.e., age and skill level) AHA coed team for all practices and skills sessions, and for games on an as-needed basis, for no additional cost.
 If your daughter is interested in this option, please contact placements@andoverhockey.org with a copy to girlsdirector@andoverhockey.org.
 Girls interested in this opportunity should plan to attend both sets of on-ice evaluations in March.

 Finally, once again next season, alternate players will be permitted on girls only teams.
 Please see AHA’s Alternates Policy for more information.